The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 Many indigenous Filipinos, including the Aeta, Batak, and Mamanwa peoples, are likely descended from one of the earliest dispersals of modern humans out of Africa.
 However, most Filipinos can trace their ancestry to a much more recent and widespread migration of Southeast Asian seafarers related to the indigenous people of Taiwan.
 Today, this genetic signature – called “Austronesian” (meaning “southern island”) – is common across the islands of the Pacific, from the Philippine Sea to Hawaii, and can be found as far away as Madagascar.

-The Filipino & Austronesian population has the following recent ancestor locations:
+The Filipino & Austronesian population has the following genetic groups:

 - American Samoa